Skip to content

 tested -s/--show

-By default the tested output shows the problematic test results, that likely need to be addressed: fail, exception, and unknown, but allows filtering to display other results.
+By default the tested output shows the problematic test results, that likely need to be addressed: fail, exception, unknown, and unexpected but allows displaying other results.

-Current Values: pass fail skip exception unknown valid invalid all
+Current Values: pass fail skip exception unknown expected unexpected valid invalid all

 There are three groupings that can also be used:

-• tested -s valid - will show pass, fail, and skip
+• tested -s valid - will show pass, fail, expected, filtered (for tests that did not run when filtered) and skip

-• tested -s invalid - will show exception and unknown
+• tested -s invalid - will show exception, unknown, and unexpected

 • tested -s all - shows all tests